umee-network/umee-ethereum-contracts/README.md

 docker-compose exec contracts-env bash

 # A new Bash terminal is prompted, connected to the container
-npm run aave:kovan:full:migration
+npm run umee:kovan:full:migration
 ```

 ### Mainnet fork deployment

-You can deploy Aave Protocol v2 in a forked Mainnet chain using Hardhat built-in fork feature:
+You can deploy Umee Protocol V1 in a forked Mainnet chain using Hardhat built-in fork feature:

 ```
-docker-compose run contracts-env npm run aave:fork:main
+docker-compose run contracts-env npm run umee:fork:main
 ```

-### Deploy Aave into a Mainnet Fork via console
+### Deploy UMEE into a Mainnet Fork via console (not configured yet)

-You can deploy Aave into the Hardhat console in fork mode, to interact with the protocol inside the fork or for testing purposes.
+You can deploy Umee into the Hardhat console in fork mode, to interact with the protocol inside the fork or for testing purposes.

 Run the console in Mainnet fork mode: